 One of the things I was reminded by some of the dishes we made was how diverse the uses of yogurt are.
 It then led me to think about a dish I had come across from Sabrina Ghayour’s book Persiana for marinated fish, that I’ve drawn on here.
 I’ve since found other dishes using similar spicing, which comes from the coastal area of Iran, Bandar Abbas.

-I’ve served it with cacik, a simple dip/sauce from the region that’s very much like tzatziki.
+I’ve served the fish with cacik, a simple dip/sauce from the region that’s very much like tzatziki.
 It’s more typical with bread or grilled meats but works well here too.
 Then I made a simplified herb rice.
 If you have time, the herbed rice from my sabzi poow mahi would be great, but this is a speeded-up version.
+A salad would also go well with this, either in addition or instead of rice.

 This Persian style marinated fish is gently but deliciously flavored by the spice, herb and yogurt marinade.
 Alongside the deliciously creamy cacik sauce and herb rice, it’s a light meal that’s oh so good.
 Just that bit different, and one you’ll want to make again.